techlover10/PyTransitionMatrix/README.md

 To normalize the data into a proper stochastic matrix, call matrix.normalize().
 This function is called by default when saving the data to a file, but this call can be useful if one wishes to view normalized data at any point.

 ### Loading and Saving
 To save data, call `matrix.save()`.
-This will save the matrix of transition counts as `filename.mkv` in the current working directory, and the normalized stochastic matrix as `filename_norm.mkv`.
+This will save the matrix of transition counts as `filename.json` in the current working directory, and the normalized stochastic matrix as `filename_norm.json`.
 By default, the function call will also return the transition count matrix; calling `matrix.save(norm=True)` will return the normalized matrix.

 To load data, call `matrix.load(filename)`.
 This will load an existing file containing transition counts into the object, and regenerate the normalized matrix.
 Be warned, this is *additive*: at any point, loading data into the matrix will combine with the existing data to produce a new matrix.